 Aurora Mobile Brings SendCloud to Amazon Web Services Marketplace

-/EIN News/ -- SHENZHEN, China, Feb.
-09, 2023 (GLOBE NEWSWIRE) -- Aurora Mobile Limited (NASDAQ: JG) (“Aurora Mobile” or the “Company”), a leading provider of customer engagement and marketing technology services in China, today announced that its email and SMS service platform SendCloud has recently passed the tests and reviews of Amazon Web Services and officially launched on Amazon Web Services Marketplace (“AWS Marketplace”).
-This is the Company’s second product available on AWS Marketplace following its push notification solution JPush.
+SHENZHEN, China, Feb.
+09, 2023 (GLOBE NEWSWIRE) -- Aurora Mobile Limited JG ("Aurora Mobile" or the "Company"), a leading provider of customer engagement and marketing technology services in China, today announced that its email and SMS service platform SendCloud has recently passed the tests and reviews of Amazon Web Services and officially launched on Amazon Web Services Marketplace ("AWS Marketplace").
+This is the Company's second product available on AWS Marketplace following its push notification solution JPush.

 SendCloud is developed and operated by the Company's subsidiary Wuhan SendCloud Technology Co., Ltd. It provides customers with SaaS-based email and SMS services.
 Since its launch in 2013, SendCloud has offered stable, efficient and secure email and SMS services, as well as accurate and timely sending data reports, to tens of thousands of enterprises.